Devang2304/Brainstorm/README.md

 # Brainstorm

-Brainstorm is a collaborative whiteboard application that allows users to draw, share ideas, and collaborate in real-time.
-Built with modern technologies such as Next.js, React, NodeJS, express.js and Socket.io for real-time communication, Brainstorm offers a seamless and interactive experience for remote teams, educators, and anyone needing a virtual whiteboard.
+Brainstorm is an online whiteboard application that allows users to draw, work on ideas.
+Built with modern technologies such as Next.js, React, Tailwind, Brainstorm offers a seamless and great experience for educators, and anyone needing a virtual whiteboard.

 |      Board             |   Drawing   |
 | :--------------------: | :---------------------: |